Quick Overview: Our Top 5 Picks for Mirrorless Cameras Under $1000

 Users will have to use the 3-inch, 1040-K dot touchscreen to operate most of the camera’s settings.
 The screen can be tilted by 180 degrees so the camera automatically enters the self-portrait mode for high-quality selfies.
 These can then easily be shared via the built-in WiFi, NFC or Bluetooth technology.

 The EOS M100 accepts Li-ion LP-E12 rechargeable batteries which can run up to 30 minutes in Full HD video.
-The Auto mode allows you to control various factors such as image quality, drive mode, self-timer and aspect ratio for producing good-quality snapshots.
+The Auto mode allows you to control various factors such as image quality, drive mode, self-timer, and aspect ratio for producing good-quality snapshots.
 The focusing during movie recording has been vastly improved by the introduction of Dual Pixel CMOS AF and the option of turning Servo AF on from the corner of the screen.
 Priced at just under $450, this camera has a very basic design with a lot of room for improvement.
-That is why we recommend you to explore better options.
+That is why we recommend you explore better options.

 - Small and lightweight

 - Responsive touchscreen

 The market for cameras keeps evolving constantly and mirrorless cameras have come a long way.
 To find the best mirrorless cameras under 1000, we put every one of the models through a series of rigorous tests to analyze how each model performs.